-A teenager telling her father she is pregnant doesn’t seem, on paper, a very likely subject for a successful dance-pop single.
-So just how, I ask here, did Madonna turn ‘Papa Don’t Preach’ into a number-one smash in July 1986, destined to become a pope-bothering, compilation-conquering, Glee-featuring classic?
+A teenager telling her father she is pregnant doesn’t seem, on paper, a likely subject for a successful dance-pop single.
+So just how, I ask here, did Madonna turn ‘Papa Don’t Preach’ into a number-one smash in July 1986, destined to become a pope-bothering and compilation-conquering classic?

 ‘I made up my mind.
 I’m keeping my baby.’

-Madonna spent much of 1985 singing about dancing for inspiration, dressing you up in her love and being a gambler (who will ‘take you by surprise’), yet on ‘Papa Don’t Preach’, released in June 1986, she turned to the thorny topic of teen motherhood, while introducing a new weapon in her arsenal: a classical string section.
-In the process, she took a big step towards making the transition ‘from pop tart to consummate artist’, as Sal Cinquemani has so memorably put it, in reference to the song’s parent album, True Blue.
-She achieved this, furthermore, in a way that didn’t sound horribly contrived in the manner of other stars of the era who attempted to cross over to an adult listenership, notably Sting on the single ‘Russians’ (let’s do Cold War politics!), George Michael on ‘I Want Your Sex’ (let’s do sex!) or even Wet Wet Wet on ‘Goodnight Girl’ (let’s do, erm, MOR pop-soul).
+Madonna spent much of 1985 singing about dancing for inspiration, dressing you up in her love and being a gambler (who will ‘take you by surprise’), all to chart-dominating success.
+Yet on ‘Papa Don’t Preach’, released in June 1986, she turned her attention to the rather more thorny topic of teen motherhood, while introducing a new weapon in her musical arsenal: a classical string section.
+In the process, she took a big step towards making the transition ‘from pop tart to consummate artist’, to use Sal Cinquemani‘s memorable phrase, but in a way that didn’t sound horribly contrived in the manner of other stars of the era who attempted to cross over to an adult listenership, like Sting on the single ‘Russians’ (let’s do Cold War politics!), George Michael on ‘I Want Your Sex’ (let’s do sex!) or even Wet Wet Wet on ‘Goodnight Girl’ (let’s do, erm, MOR pop-soul).
 For one thing, she demonstrated that a song could have a serious subject matter as well as an inspired pop hook.
 For another, she assumed the role of pregnant teen narrator with remarkable conviction when we consider that she was, at the time, a 28-year-old married woman.